imobanco/django-ufilter/docs/usage.rst

 Plain Filtering
 ---------------

-In addition to supporting regular ORMs ``django-url-filter`` also allows to filter plain Python lists of either objects or dictionaries.
+In addition to supporting regular ORMs ``django-ufilter`` also allows to filter plain Python lists of either objects or dictionaries.
 This feature is primarily meant to filter data-sources without direct filtering support such as lists of data in redis.
 For example::

     from django import forms
-    from url_filter.backend.plain import PlainFilterBackend
+    from django_ufilter.backend.plain import PlainFilterBackend
-    from url_filter.filtersets.plain import PlainModelFilterSet
+    from django_ufilter.filtersets.plain import PlainModelFilterSet

     class UserFilterSet(PlainModelFilterSet):
         filter_backend_class = PlainFilterBackend